Corporate & Business Transactions

 Contact us today if you have questions about Corporate & Business Transactions

 Mr. Graham is a managing partner with Murphy, Hesse, Toomey & Lehane, LLP and directs the firm’s corporate and commercial law practice areas.
 Mr. Graham has over thirty-five years experience in corporate organization, commercial contracting, business acquisition and sales, license and royalty agreements, intellectual property protection, commercial financing (bank, private placement and venture), commercial real estate acquisition, sale, leasing and construction, as well as general business counseling and advice.
-He has served as an arbitrator for the American Arbitration Association and has Read More
+He has served as an arbitrator for the American Arbitration Association Read More